MohitChachra/JAVA-mini-Applications/1. Copy any type of file from one place to other/README.md

-You can find java code in source folder.
+You can find java code in src folder.

 This program copy your file(text/pdf/html//mp3/mp4) from one path to other path using JAVA.